xdobry/rdfglance/documentation/manual.md

 - G - Show selected instance in visual graph
 - R - Show references for selected instance
 - 1..9 - sort the data on n-th column ascendent
-- shift 1..9 - sort the data on n-tn column descendent

 In context of reference window
 - Enter - Browse reference